 Effort (number of towing hours where witch was 10% or more of the total catch) in Nephrops trawl has been fluctuating considerably (Figure 6).
 These fluctuations are in line with fluctuations in the annual total towing hours of the Nephrops fleet.
 Witch is a bycatch in the Nephrops fishery and reporting was poor in the first years of the mandatory logbooks.
-Before 2003, less than 50% of witch landings from Nephrops trawl were reported in logbooks.
+Before 2003, less than 50% of witch landings from Nephrops trawl were reported in logbooks, but from 2009 onwards there is some overestimation in the catch of witch.